How to Keep Squirrels Out of the Garden: 7 Natural Methods That Work

 The ripe tomato on the vine has a bite taken out of it.
 The carrots are dug up.
 The flower pot has craters in the soil and the plants are lying on the ground.
-All signs point to … squirrels.
+All signs point to squirrels.
+Here is how to keep squirrels out of the garden naturally, with seven methods home gardeners have leaned on for generations, a regional timing chart, and answers to the questions most gardeners ask.

-While they’re cute, squirrels can be a nuisance to gardeners, who have long battled with them.
-And while no single method of deterrent has won decisively, because squirrels are masters of adapting and learning, combining two or more methods can mean the difference between saving your plants or throwing in the towel.
+Squirrels are cute, and they are also a nuisance to gardeners who have long battled with them.
+No single method has won decisively, because squirrels are masters at adapting and learning.
+Combine two or more methods and you can mean the difference between saving your plants and throwing in the towel.

 Squirrel-Proofing Methods

-One of the easiest natural methods is to apply hot pepper to your plants.
+One of the easiest natural methods is hot pepper applied to the plants and soil.
 The capsaicin (the “heat” in the pepper) is the deterrent, both in smell and taste.
 Sprinkle the flakes around the soil of plants that need to be protected, including potted plants.
-You can also sprinkle cayenne pepper directly on plant leaves.
+You can also sprinkle cayenne pepper directly on plant leaves, knowing that a soft rain will rinse it off and call for a quick reapply.

 A foliar spray is another option.
-Mix a small bottle of Tabasco, a gallon of water, and a few drops of dishwashing liquid, which helps the hot sauce cling to the foliage, and use a garden sprayer or a standard spray bottle.
+Mix a small bottle of Tabasco, a gallon of water, and a few drops of dishwashing liquid (the soap helps the hot sauce cling to the foliage), then use a garden sprayer or a standard spray bottle.
 First, spritz the solution on a single leaf to test how it affects the plant.
-(The solution shouldn’t affect it but it’s always a good idea to test.)
+The solution should not affect it, but it is always a good idea to test.
 Foliar sprays are best applied in the early morning or early evening to avoid as much contact with beneficial insects as possible.

-Most everyone has hot chili peppers in the pantry, but if not, they are readily available in the spice aisle at any grocery store.
+Most everyone has hot chili peppers in the pantry.
+If not, they are readily available in the spice aisle at any grocery store.

-Essential oils in scents squirrels dislike—peppermint, geranium, clove—are also effective deterrents.
+Essential oils in scents squirrels dislike, peppermint, geranium, and clove, are also effective deterrents.
 Simply soak cotton balls in the essential oils and place them in shallow trays (such as jar lids or saucers) around the garden or directly in planters.
-Many commercially sold deterrents use these essential oils in their formulas so if you go this route, simply spray around the garden hardscapes (not on plants directly).
-A word of caution about essential oils: Keep away from pets and children.
+Many commercially sold deterrents use these essential oils in their formulas, so if you go this route, spray around garden hardscapes (not on the plants directly).
+Mix 5 to 10 drops of essential oil per cup of water for a homemade version.
+A word of caution about essential oils: keep them away from pets and children.

 You can also purchase commercial garlic deterrents online or at most garden supply or hardware stores.
-These are commonly used for insect pest management, but they can also help ward off squirrels, too.
+These are commonly used for insect pest management, but they can also help ward off squirrels.

-A Farmers’ Almanac trick says to grate Irish Spring soap and sprinkle it around your garden plants.
-Squirrels and deer steer clear as they don’t like the scent.
+A Farmers’ Almanac reader trick says to grate Irish Spring soap and sprinkle it around your garden plants.
+Squirrels and deer steer clear, as they do not like the scent.
+Refresh after a heavy rain.
+It is one of those traditional methods that has hung around because it is cheap, harmless, and easy enough to test in a single afternoon.

-Your local hardware store likely carries hardware cloth, which is a mesh cloth sold in rolls and an effective method to protect potted plants, individual plants, or sections of the garden where squirrels have been digging.
-Lay the mesh flat over soil and then cover it with more soil or an unfriendly-to-squirrels mulch, such as gravel or pebbles.
+Your local hardware store likely carries hardware cloth, a mesh cloth sold in rolls and an effective method to protect potted plants, individual plants, or sections of the garden where squirrels have been digging.
+Lay the mesh flat over the soil, then cover it with more soil or an unfriendly-to-squirrels mulch, such as gravel or pebbles.

 Along the same lines, aluminum foil can be placed on top of the potting soil in potted plants.
 Simply poke holes through the foil for each plant, seed, or bulb.